 Further, there is a risk that the tax consequences contemplated by Cervus may be materially different from the tax consequences anticipated by Cervus in undertaking the conversion transaction.
 The Canada Revenue Agency ("CRA") has previously requested information relating to the conversion transaction involving Cervus LP and Vasogen Inc. completed in October 2009 pursuant to which Cervus LP converted from a limited partnership structure to the current corporate structure of Cervus Equipment Corporation.
-As expected, on March 4, 2014 Cervus received a proposal letter from the CRA indicating that it intends to challenge Cervus' tax filing position stemming from the conversion transaction.
-Cervus has until April 3, 2014 to provide a response to the proposal letter, or request an extension to the response period.
-Upon close of the initial or extended response period, Cervus expects that the CRA will formally reassess Cervus.
+On March 4, 2014 Cervus received a proposal letter from the CRA indicating that it intends to challenge Cervus' tax filing position stemming from the conversion transaction.
+To date, Cervus has not yet received a formal reassessment of its previous income tax filings but expects to receive one in due course.
 Upon reassessment, Cervus is able to appeal.

 Cervus remains confident in the appropriateness of its tax-filing position and the expected tax consequences of the conversion transaction and intends to defend such position vigorously if a notice of reassessment is received from the CRA.
 Cervus strongly believes that the acquisition of control and general anti-avoidance rules do not apply to the conversion transaction and intends to file its future tax returns on a basis consistent with its view of the outcome of the conversion transaction.
 In order to appeal, 50% of any reassessed amount is due.
-Based on Cervus' taxation years since the conversion transaction and ending with the taxation year ended December 31, 2013, if Cervus is reassessed on the basis of the proposal letter, Cervus expects the 50% amount to equal \$17.7 million, excluding interest.
+Based on Cervus' taxation years since the conversion transaction and ending with the taxation year ended December 31, 2014, if Cervus is reassessed on a basis consistent with the proposal letter, Cervus expects the 50% amount to equal \$21.6 million, excluding interest.
 Cervus would also be required to make a payment of 50% of the taxes the CRA claims are owed in any future tax year if the CRA issues a similar notice of reassessment for such years and Cervus appeals it.